Interpretable Machine Learning for Predicting Startup Funding, Patenting, and Exits

 ML is well suited to this setting because it captures non-linearities and high-dimensional interactions that logit or probit models may miss.
 Common targets include next-round financing, survival, valuation milestones, and exit events.
 Evidence indicates that tree-based ensembles perform well on these tasks. \citet{Antretter2019JBVI} use Twitter-based measures of online legitimacy to predict five-year survival and show that social attention adds predictive content beyond standard covariates.
 Related work in corporate finance shows the value of interpretable ML, as \citet{Kim2024} develop interpretable random-forest models with SHAP-based explanations to predict activist fund targets and show that SHAP recovers economically meaningful drivers such as valuation and free float.
+Outside finance, interpretable gradient-boosting models such as LightGBM combined with SHAP also demonstrate strong performance in complex nonlinear prediction tasks, as shown by \citet{Sakhaee2025JEnvMan} in forecasting electrochemical oxidation efficiency.
 Post hoc interpretability tools such as SHAP are used to attribute predictions in high-capacity models, which improves transparency and comparison with theory \citep{LundbergLee2017NeurIPS}.
 Together, these studies suggest that ML can improve out-of-sample accuracy in high-dimensional settings while preserving interpretable economic insights.